-\EDUC1100.
-Introduction to Education (1) PSYC2110.
-Educational Psychology (3) EDUC2250.
-Cultural Diversity in Education (2) EDUC2750.
-Technology in the Classroom (3) \EDUC2960.
-Introduction to Instructional Design (1) \EDUC3000.
-Mathematics Lab for Elementary Teachers (2) EDUC3150.
-Education of Exceptional Children (3) \EDUC3240.
-Classroom Management in K-8 Classrooms (3) \EDUC3250.
-Fundamentals of Reading (3) \EDUC3260.
-Content Literacy in K-8 Classrooms (3) EDUC3310.
-Teaching English Language Learners (1) \EDUC3920.
-Foundations of Education (2) \EDUC4430.
-Teaching the Whole Child (1) \EDUC4440.
-Elementary Internship I (3) \EDUC4450.
-Elementary Internship II (11) \EDUC4460.
-Assessment and Intervention in Reading (3) \EDUC4540.
-Methods of Teaching Social Studies and Language Arts in the Elementary Classroom (4) \EDUC4550.
-Methods of Teaching Science and Mathematics in the Elementary Classroom (4) \EDUC4810.
-Elementary School Start-Up (1) \EDUC4950.
-Seminar/Capstone (1) \Courses must be taken at Northwest Nazarene University.
-Other Required Courses: Literature ENGL1030.
+Literature (11) ENGL1030.
 University Writing and Research (3) \ENGL3015.
-Topics in Writing (3); or, any ENGL course with a W designation (3) ENGL2120.
-English Grammar and Usage (2) ENGL3740.
-Children's Literature (3) History U.S. History (3) Non-U.S.History (3) Mathematics MATH2010.
+Topics in Writing (3); or any ENGL course with a W designation (3) ENGL2120.
+English Grammar and Usage (2) ENGL3750.
+Children's and Young Adult Literature (3) History (6) U.S. History (3) Non-U.S. History (3) Mathematics (6) MATH2010.
 Fundamental Mathematical Structures I (3) MATH2020.
-Fundamental Mathematical Structures II (3) Social Science GEOG1050.
-Introduction to Geography (3) Natural Science BIOL1010.
+Fundamental Mathematical Structures II (3) Social Science (3) GEOG1050.
+Introduction to Geography (3) Natural Science (8) BIOL1010.
 Introduction to Biology (3); and BIOL1010L.
 Introduction to Biology Lab (1) PHYS1010.
 Introduction to Physical Science (3); and PHYS1010L.
-Introduction to Physical Science Lab (1) Program Certification Requirements:

-To be recommended for elementary certification to the Idaho State Department of Education, a candidate must meet the following standards: - 1.
+Introduction to Physical Science Lab (1) \Course must be taken at Northwest Nazarene University.
+All Education and Liberal Arts Core courses require a grade of B- or higher.
+The Bachelor of Arts degree in Elementary Education requires the addition of one teaching endorsement, grades 5-9.
+Program Certification Requirements: To be recommended for elementary certification to the Idaho State Department of Education, a candidate must meet the following standards: - 1.
 Complete all requirements for a baccalaureate degree. - 2.
 Complete requirements of the Educator Preparation Program in effect at the time of admission to Educator Preparation as well as any additional requirements if required by changes in the standards of state regulatory agencies. - 3.
 Complete all required courses in the elementary program with a grade of B- (2.7) or better.
-This grade requirement supersedes all over grade requirements for courses in more than one category. - 4.
-Complete all required middle school content area courses with a grade of C (2.0) or better. - 5.
+This grade requirement supersedes all other grade requirements for courses in more than one category. - 4.
+Complete all required middle school concentration courses with a grade of C (2.0) or better. - 5.
 Maintain a 3.0 or better cumulative GPA. - 6.
-Pass the Praxis II Elementary Multiple Subjects test (#5001). - 7.
-Pass the appropriate Praxis II middle school content area test. - 8.
+Pass the Praxis Elementary Multiple Subjects test (#5001). - 7.
+Pass the appropriate Praxis middle school content area test. - 8.
 Receive a favorable vote of the Educator Preparation Council for recommendation for certification.
 Completing an Idaho-approved Educator Preparation Program will enable a candidate to be recommended for certification in other states.
 Deviations from the teaching major or certification requirements must be authorized by the department chair.
-Elementary education candidates must complete the requirements for a middle school content area leading to a subject area endorsement.
-It is recommended that candidates choose one of the following content areas: English/language arts, math, science, or social studies.
-With approval of their advisor(s) and the undergraduate education chair, candidates may also choose to complete their middle school content area in any second teaching field offered by the university.
-Note: For those interested in teaching elementary art, kinesiology, or music, see those sections under Secondary Education, as these programs lead to K-12 certification.
-English/Language Arts Middle School Content Area Requirements: 24 credits, including 4 credits in methods and 9 credits in liberal arts core Liberal Arts: \ENGL1030.
-University Writing and Research (3) \ENGL3015.
-Topics in Writing and Literature or W Elective (3) \ENGL3740.
-Children's Literature (3) One course selected from:
+Elementary education candidates must complete the requirements for a middle-level endorsement leading to a subject-area endorsement in the 5-9 grade band.
+It is recommended that candidates choose one of the following content areas: English, history, math, science, or social studies.
+With approval of their advisor(s) and the undergraduate education chair, candidates may also choose to complete their middle-level endorsement in any second teaching field offered by the University indicated with a 5-9 grade band.
+Note: For those interested in teaching elementary art, physical education, or music, see those sections under Secondary Education, as these programs lead to 6-12 or K-12 certification.
+Middle-Level Endorsement Areas Endorsement courses require a grade of C or higher, excluding teaching methods and the Liberal Arts Core courses listed in the endorsement requirements.
+Teaching methods and Liberal Arts Core courses require a grade of B- or higher.
+English Endorsement (5-9) Requirements: 23 credits, including 3 credits in methods and 8 credits in Liberal Arts Core Liberal Arts (8 credits): \ENGL2120.
+English Grammar and Usage (2) \ENGL3015.
+Topics in Writing and Literature (3) or any ENGL course with a W designation (3) \ENGL3750.
+Children's and Young Adult Literature (3) One course selected from (3 credits):

 ENGL2210.
 American Literature: Colonial Period to the Civil War (3) ENGL2220.
-American Literature: Civil War to the Present (3) ENGL3210.
-Major Authors in American Literature (3) ENGL3250.
-The American Novel (3) One course selected from:
+American Literature: Civil War to the Present (3) ENGL3250.
+The American Novel (3) One course selected from (3 credits):

 ENGL2310.
 British Literature: Beowulf through the Age of Reason (3) ENGL2320.
-British Literature: The Romantic Age to the Present (3) ENGL3310.
-Major Authors in British Literature (3) ENGL3320W.
-Shakespeare (3) ENGL3350.
-The British Novel (3) One course selected from:
+British Literature: The Romantic Age to the Present (3) ENGL3320W.
+Shakespeare (3) One course selected from (3 credits):